flashbots/vpnham/readme.md

 In the event of the downtime (tunnel is broken, one of active hosts is down), the monitor would:

-- Promote one remaining tunnels to become `active`.
+- Promote the remaining tunnel to become `active`.
 - Trigger custom command scripts to adjust for the situation (to re-configure the routes, for example).